 - Abandoned cart reminders: This feature allows users to create and send out automated emails to any website visitors who went through the sales funnel and left without making a purchase.

 - Analytic tools and reporting: With this feature, you can manage your site’s performance and assess campaigns..

-Like BigCommerce, Magento offers various and powerful built-in features such as: Integrated checkout, payment, and shipping; mobile optimized shopping; catalog management; instant purchase and so on.
-And of course, you can also buy thirt-party extensions on Magento Marketplace which is now providing 5831+ extensions in all categories.
+Like BigCommerce, Magento offers various and powerful built-in features such as Integrated checkout, payment, and shipping; mobile-optimized shopping; catalog management; instant purchase, and so on.
+And of course, you can also buy third-party extensions on Magento Marketplace which is now providing 5831+ extensions in all categories.
 You can refer to some highlight extensions of Magento here.

-In a nutshell, both Magento and BigCommerce offers many robust integrated functions and supports a wide range of extensions on their marketplaces.
+In a nutshell, both BigCommerce vs Magento offers many robust integrated functions and support a wide range of extensions on their marketplaces.
 However, Magento is the winner in terms of quantity.

 BigCommerce offers over 65 integrated payment gateways to its users.
 Some of the big bosses are PayPal, Stripe, Square, Apple Pay, etc. All BigCommerce plans require no transaction fees.
 You just need to pay credit card rates, the higher the plan you choose, the less you have to pay for credit card rates.

-Take a look at the below table, it shows credit card rates on each pricing plan of BigCommerce.
+Take a look at the below table, which shows credit card rates on each pricing plan of BigCommerce.